Aren’t layovers the best? Said nobody ever. Well, if you are in that situation, you need to check this itinerary on how to explore Dubai in one day.

 Not only can you see the stunning tower, but you can experience what being on top of the world feels like at Level 124 and Level 125 for AED 155 per person.
 The panoramic views of the city are just breathtaking and the experience can never be forgotten.

 Cost per person: From AED 155 or US $42

-Click here to book a tour to visit At The Top at Burj Khalifa at a discounted rate.
+Click here to book a tour to visit At The Top at Burj Khalifa and skip the line!